OndrejTuma/CKAD/useful_commands.md

 spec:
   completions: 3 # how many pods shall complete successfully
   parallelism: 3 # by default pod are created sequentially, this will create 3 in parallel
+  backoffLimit: 10 # to prevent a Job from quitting before it succeeds
   template:
     spec:
       containers: